Garden Renovation Costs

 Cost Factors of Renovating a Garden

 Many factors influence the overall cost of your garden renovation.
-Here we will go over the different cost factors that could increase the overall cost of your garden renovation.
+Here, we will go over the different cost factors that could increase the overall cost of your garden renovation.

-Count of Tradespeople
+Number of Tradespeople

 Most likely, you will only need one gardener for the job.
 On the other hand, Larger jobs may require the use of two or three workers.
 In these cases, your hourly labour cost would increase or triple depending on the number of contractors hired.